Vardenis: Geology

 The town of Vardenis is situated on the Masrik plain, in the valley of Masrik river.
 From the north it is bordered by Lake Sevan, from the east by Zangezur mountains and from the southeast by Vardenis mountains.
 From a morphological point of view, Masrik represents an intermountain area filled with fluvial-lacustrian deposits.
 The major part of the town, i.e. alluvial-proluvial-accumulative plain, is presented by claysands, clays, sands, several subsoils.
 The south-eastern part of the town sits on erosion-denudational slopes, presented by slightly eroded, poriferous basalt.
 On the whole territory of Vardenis there are no active tectonic rifts.
 The projected earthquake acceleration varies between 0.28 and 0.32g.
 In the town centre, the acceleration is 0.32g (8.5 magnitude), in the southern and eastern parts the magnitude reaches up to 8.25-8.5.

-The town is at the proximity of Sevan National Park which is very rich in biodiversity.
+The town is near Sevan National Park.

-Mineral resources

-The area of Vardenis is rich with metal and non-metal resources.
-The gold mine of Sotk is active.
-There are numerous types of rock used in construction, as well as mines of semi-precious stones.

-The Zangezur range is made up of paleogenic granitoids, volcanic and sedimentary deposits.
-In general, Syunik region is rich in mineral resources, including stones and metals.

-The mineral resources of Vardenis can be classified as follows: